TempoHPC/MPAS-Model/sdumont/openmpi_4.1.4/Execucao_mpas_sdumont_sequana.md

-# Instalação do MPAS e do MONAN no SDumont (sequana)
+# Execução do MPAS e do MONAN no SDumont (sequana)

 ## Acesso ao SDumont